zaiisao/Documentation/en/faqs/browser_support.md

 ### Safari

 - Safari 12.1 or earlier only supports the H.264 codec.
-- Safari does not support changing the frame rate (30 fps by default).
 - Device permissions
   - Safari does not support getting the output device information, so it does not support the `getPlayoutDevices` and `setAudioOutput` methods.
   - If **Auto-Play** is not enabled on Safari, the stream playback has no audio.
 You have to call the `navigator.mediaDevices.getUserMedia` method to get the device permissions before playing a stream.
 - Safari does not support the `addTrack` and `removeTrack` methods.
+- Safari does not support the [dual-stream mode](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#dual-stream).
 - Safari does not support the `getAudioLevel` method on iOS.
 - Occasional audio routing issues on iOS Safari: The audio is routed to the speakerphone when a headset is connected, or the audio is routed to the earpiece when no headset is connected.

 ### Firefox

 - When the Firefox browser interoperates with the Native SDK for iOS, the video in the Firefox browser is rotated.
+- Firefox does not support changing the frame rate (30 fps by default).
 - Setting the video profile on Firefox does not take effect on the following devices:
   - MacBook Pro (13-inch, 2016, Two Thunderbolt 3 ports)
   - Windows 10 (MI)